Star system: Mobile diagrams

 Higher hierarchies are also possible.
 Most of these higher hierarchies either are stable or suffer from internal perturbations.
-Others consider complex multiple stars will in time theoretically disintegrate into less complex multiple stars, like more common observed triples or quadruples are possible.
+Others consider complex multiple stars will in time theoretically disintegrate into less complex multiple stars, like more common observed triples or quadruples.

 Trapezia

 Trapezia are usually very young, unstable systems.
 These are thought to form in stellar nurseries, and quickly fragment into stable multiple stars, which in the process may eject components as galactic high-velocity stars.
 They are named after the multiple star system known as the Trapezium Cluster in the heart of the Orion Nebula.
 Such systems are not rare, and commonly appear close to or within bright nebulae.
 These stars have no standard hierarchical arrangements, but compete for stable orbits.
 This relationship is called interplay.
 Such stars eventually settle down to a close binary with a distant companion, with the other star(s) previously in the system ejected into interstellar space at high velocities.
 This dynamic may explain the runaway stars that might have been ejected during a collision of two binary star groups or a multiple system.
 This event is credited with ejecting AE Aurigae, Mu Columbae and 53 Arietis at above 200 km·s−1 and has been traced to the Trapezium cluster in the Orion Nebula some two million years ago.